House tackles business-related measures

 But many of the bills passed without any debate.
 The measures included bills that would:

-• The so-called “Michelle’s Law,” which would require continued medical insurance for college students on a family’s policy if the student had to leave college because of illness, also known as “Michelle’s Law”
+• Require continued medical insurance for college students on a family’s policy if the student had to leave college because of illness, also known as “Michelle’s Law”

 • Lower the insurance premium tax in order to attract and retain insurers